Bajocode/k8s-webhook/README.md

 # k8s-webhook

-k8s-webhook is a Kubernetes webhook consumer with a preconfigured pipeline, equipped to continuously integrate and deploy your Github and Gitlab projects.
+k8s-webhook is a Kubernetes webhook consumer, equipped and preconfigured to continuously integrate and deploy your Github and Gitlab projects.

 ## TL;DR